spectrocloud/librarium/content/docs/04-clusters/02-data-center/01-maas/05-install-manage-maas-pcg.md

 You can set up the PCG as a single- or three-node cluster based on your requirements for high availability (HA).

-As the following diagram shows, Palette provides an installer in the form of a Docker container that is temporarily deployed on your laptop, workstation, or jump box.
-You can use the installer on any Linux x86-64 system with a Docker daemon installed and connectivity to Palette and the MAAS identity endpoint.
+As the following diagram shows, Palette provides a command line interface (CLI) that you invoke on your laptop, workstation, or jump box.
+You can use the CLI on any Linux x86-64 system with a Docker daemon installed and connectivity to Palette and the MAAS identity endpoint.

 <br />